Lilo & Stitch (franchise): Stitch & Ai (2017)

 Taking place in Huangshan in Anhui, this 13-episode Chinese animated series stars Stitch (voiced by Ben Diskin in the English version, reprising his anime role) and a local girl named Wang Ai Ling (Erica Mendez).
 Produced in English with the partnership of American animators, the series was animated by Anhui Xinhua Media and Panimation Hwakai Media and was broadcast on CCTV-14 with a Mandarin Chinese dub from March 27 to April 6, 2017.
 The original English version later aired in Southeast Asia in February 2018 and released in the United States on the DisneyNow service on December 1, 2018, streaming on the service until June 2019.

 Set after Leroy & Stitch but on a separate timeline from the Stitch! anime, the Chinese series shows Stitch having been captured by a warring alien faction called the Jaboodies who wants to use him as their own destructive genetic experiment, but he escapes when a rival faction also wanting him, the Woolagongs, attacks the ship he was held in.
 Ending up in the Huangshan mountains, Stitch meets Ai, a spirited girl whose aunt Daiyu (Laura Post) wants to move Ai from her sister Jiejie (Post) and their mountain home to a city.
 Stitch joins Ai's family as her new "dog", with Jumba (Jess Winfield, also reprising his role from the anime) and Pleakley (Lucien Dodge) also joining them after initially being sent to rescue Stitch.
 Stitch helps Ai stay in the mountains and she helps him ward off the Jaboodies and the Woolagongs, both of whom desire to make use of a secret metamorphosis ability Jumba programmed in Stitch that turns the experiment into a destructive giant.

-Live action adaptation
+Live-action/animated films

+Lilo & Stitch (2025)

-In October 2018, Walt Disney Pictures announced that a live-action adaptation of Lilo & Stitch was in development.
-With a script written by Mike Van Waes, Dan Lin and Jonathan Eirich were announced as producers.
+In October 2018, Walt Disney Pictures announced that a live-action adaptation of Lilo & Stitch was in development, with Jonathan Eirich and Dan Lin announced as producers.
 In November 2020, Jon M. Chu entered early negotiations to serve as director on the project.
-Filming was announced to take place in Hawaii, while Van Waes's script was rejected by Disney.
-In July 2022, Dean Fleischer Camp (Marcel the Shell with Shoes On) signed on to replace Chu as the film's director.
-Chris Kekaniokalani Bright, a Hawaiian-born-and-based writer whose script Conviction made the 2018 edition of the Black List, will write the film's script.
-Zach Galifianakis will star in an undisclosed role.
+Filming was announced to take place in Hawaii.
+In July 2022, Dean Fleischer Camp signed on to replace Chu as the film's director.
+Chris Kekaniokalani Bright, a Hawaiian-born-and-based writer whose script Conviction made the 2018 edition of the Black List, and Mike Van Waes wrote the film's script.
+Filming began by late April/early May 2023 but was suspended in July 2023 due to the 2023 SAG-AFTRA strike.

+In August 2024, the film was announced to have a summer 2025 theatrical release.
+It was released on May 23, 2025.

+Upcoming sequel (TBD)

+On June 26, 2025, also known as "626 Day" or "Stitch Day" in reference to Stitch's codename, Disney announced that a sequel is in development.
+The film will be written by Chris Sanders, the first time since his original animated film that he would contribute to the franchise he created outside of voice acting.
+Jonathan Eirich will also return as producer.